miranikaran01/zoominfo-karan-take-home/README.md

 - Application runs on port `8080` by default
 - Faster Whisper server runs on port `8000`
 - Modify ports in `docker-compose-local.yaml` if needed

+## Credits

+This project uses the following open-source components:

+- **[faster-whisper-server](https://github.com/etalab-ia/faster-whisper-server)**: An OpenAI API-compatible transcription server that uses faster-whisper as its backend.
+The Docker image `fedirz/faster-whisper-server:sha-307e23f-cpu` is used for speech-to-text transcription.

 ## License